AcademySoftwareFoundation/opencue.io/README.md

 To set up a local copy of the OpenCue website:

+1. Install Hugo for your system from [here](https://github.com/gohugoio/hugo/releases).

-1. Clone the opencue.io repository:
+2. Clone the opencue.io repository:

     ```shell
     git clone https://github.com/AcademySoftwareFoundation/opencue.io.git
     ```

-1. Change to the `opencue.io` directory:
+3. Change to the `opencue.io` directory:

     ```shell
     cd opencue.io
     ```

-1. Recursively update all Git submodules in the repository to install Docsy and related dependencies:
+4. Recursively update all Git submodules in the repository to install Docsy and related dependencies:

     **NOTE:** Docsy relies on additional submodules, such as Bootstrap.
 If you